jk31/private-powerpoint-notes/README.md

 ![example image](/slides/example.png)

-Use `<hide>Your private note</hide>` in your private file.
+Use `**Your private note**` in your private file.
 The script creates a new file without your private notes.

 There is currently one distadvantage: the script removes the text styling of your notes.